void

 Literature

 Mařena (nickname for Marie) was a prostitute who is mentioned in a song that Švejk remembers was performed at Kuklík before the war.
-The main character in the song was police commissioner Polizeikommissar Drašner who was inspecting the premises.
-She should not be confused with Mařena from [I.6].
+The main character in the song was Polizeikommissar Drašner who was inspecting the premises.
+She should not be confused with Miss Mařena from [I.6].

 Background

 U Vonásků still exists (2019) but under the name U zelené brány.
-Address books confirms that this was the official name already in 1907, and František Smrtka was landlord.
+Address books confirm that this was the official name already in 1907, and František Smrtka was landlord.

 Quote(s) from the novel